eerii/hello-bevy/README.md

 - creates binaries for web, linux, mac and windows when releasing a tag
 - deploy to itch automatically
 - remapable input manager with gamepad support
-- easy debuggins features (inspector, fps counter, tracy script, hot reloading)
+- easy debuggins features (inspector, fps counter, hot reloading enabled)
 - asset loading with progress, audio, saving, menu...

 ### how to use it ✨